PilmautBotics/Laboratory/README.md

 ### Description

-*Laboratory* is a Python library workspace for :
+*Laboratory* is a Python library workspace for:

 * Executing and test neural network
  * Generating visual results